 Mary Ann Pomeroy Hagen, also an Eltweed descendant through Medad, is from a politically active, human services oriented Pomeroy family.
 After a career in education and human services, she retired in 2001 to volunteer with local and global humanitarian efforts and continue her interest in her family genealogy.
 She lives in Seattle, Washington.
 Like Bill, she has had a dream to update the Albert A. Pomeroy books for several years.

-The APHGA assists Bill Pomeroy with his local history projects, genealogical research and is coordinating the A. A. Pomeroy Book Update Project and the Pomeroy Anvil Trail.
+The APHGA assists local history projects, genealogical research and is coordinating the A. A. Pomeroy Book Update Project and the Pomeroy Anvil Trail.

-Spearheading these projects is Susan Hughes, the Project Manager and Director of the APHGA.
+Spearheading these projects is Susan Hughes, Director of the APHGA.

-The following researchers have aided us in these monumental tasks: Nancy Maliwesky, Betty Banta, Alethea Connolly, Judy Smith, Pat Whipple, Barbara Dix, Ed Miller, Tammy Chadwick and Christine Heslin, Katherine Werbeck, Allison Stevens, Dave Karn, Cindy Drage, Glenda Yaksich, Susan Miller, Alena Tyler, Rick Porter and Caryn Daher.
+The following researchers have aided us in these monumental tasks: Christopher McCallops, Jennifer Santorelli, Nancy Maliwesky, Betty Banta, Alethea Connolly, Judy Smith, Pat Whipple, Barbara Dix, Ed Miller, Tammy Chadwick and Christine Heslin, Katherine Werbeck, Allison Stevens, Dave Karn, Cindy Drage, Glenda Yaksich, Susan Miller, Alena Tyler, Rick Porter and Caryn Daher.
 Our thanks to this group!

-The APHGA is incorporated in the State of New York under Section 102 of the Not-for-Profit Corporation Law.
+The APHGA is a 501(c)3 non-profit organization and incorporated in the State of New York under Section 102 of the Not-for-Profit Corporation Law.